This isn't your dad's review of anxiety.

-Anxiolytic effect of progesterone is associated with increases in cortical alloprenanolone and GABA-A receptor function
+The anxiolytic effect of progesterone is associated with increases in cortical allopregnanolone and GABA-A receptor function

-Estradiol, the protective version (out of three) of estrogen, has been shown to help balance and moderate the signalling of GABA:
+Estradiol, the dominant version (out of three) of estrogen, has been shown to help balance and moderate the signaling of GABA:

-Just to round it out, testosterone has a powerful anxi-anxiety effect as well.
+Just to round it out, testosterone has a powerful anti-anxiety effect as well.

 This may get to the heart of why women have an 85% higher risk for anxiety than men.

-Women have testosterone as well but estrogen is dominant can can reduce testosterone levels.
+Women have testosterone as well but if estrogen is dominant, it can reduce testosterone levels.

 As for testosterone's effect on GABA…